Message from SIG Chair

 6. What new models of advocacy and activism could we develop?
 Is this a timely moment for “consciousness-raising” and “movement-building,” as Kumashiro (2020) invites us to consider?
 [3]

-7. What transformations are needed in PK–12 bi-/multilingual teacher education and professional development to advance the field in regionally, nationally, transborder, and internationally-globally responsive and relevant ways?
+7. What transformations are needed in PK–12 bi-/multilingual teacher education and professional development to advance the field in regionally, nationally, transborder, and internationally-globally relevant and sustaining ways?

 8. What transformations are necessary in bi-/multilingual education doctoral education to ensure our programs remain relevant and responsive to the complex demands of the 21st century, particularly in preparing graduates to navigate the challenges of becoming multilingual, internationally-globally engaged, and critically conscious scholar-researchers?